KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack/tutorials/tutorial_2.md

 ![](images/header.jpg)

-# Building your First complete module
+# Building your first modules

+As we did for building VCV Rack, we will now add some modules from the "Fundamental" Official Serie.